Smituz/Quizopia/README.md

 🧠 Create Your Own Quiz: Are you bursting with trivia knowledge?
 Create your own quiz on any topic under the sun and challenge your friends to test their wits!

-⏱️ Time-limited Quizzes: Feel the adrenaline rush as you race against the clock to answer questions before time runs out.
-Will you emerge as the ultimate quiz champion?

 📈 Track Your Progress: Keep track of your quiz scores and see how you stack up against others on our dynamic leaderboard.
 Can you climb to the top?

 🎮 Interactive User Dashboard: Dive into your personalized dashboard, where you'll find past quiz results, achievements, and a treasure trove of quizzes waiting to be conquered.